 The combined claims for both the Division 40 & Division 43 for the average new 4 bedroom house may be between $9,500-$11,000 per year.

 The goal of all property investors should be to maximise the returns on their properties.
 This can only be done through claiming all of the legitimately claimable expense that they incur whilst holding the property.
 By claiming these costs of holding a property and the depreciation on the property each year most investors would achieve significant tax savings.
-An investor earning $100,000 per annum would reduce their taxable income to $90,000 per annum based on the depreciation claims for an average 4 bedroom home.
+An investor earning $100,000 per year would reduce their taxable income to $90,000 per year based on the depreciation claims for an average 4 bedroom home.
 This would mean that the owner in this example would pay $4,000 less tax over the full financial year.

 Excel Property Consultants have been providing Capital Allowance and Tax Depreciation Schedules for our valued clients for the last 20 years.
 Our fee is 100% tax deductible.
 If you would like to discuss claiming depreciation on your investment property further contact us at email@example.com or on1300 137 414.

 If you don’t have a tax depreciation schedule prepared for your investment property, you are not making the most of the tax benefits available to you.
 If you have a property that returns you rent, you are entitled to depreciate it.
 This includes houses, apartments and commercial buildings.
 We believe that on average less than 50% of the allowable depreciation is currently being claimed investment properties.

 Maximising your rental return for an investment property can only be achieved if you are claiming the maximum depreciation on the property.
 This can best be done with a depreciation schedule prepared by an appropriately qualified person.
 Residential rental properties generally have a rental yield of around 3-5 %.
 This rental yield can often be lifted to 6-7% through the effective use of depreciation claims.
 And although this may only equate to a couple of extra percentage return, this 2% can have a significant cumulative effect over twenty years of investing.